MPhil in Law

 About the course

-The MPhil in Law is a one-year research master’s degree during which you will write a dissertation.
-The course can either serve as a qualification in its own right or a route into the DPhil in Law.
+The MPhil in Law is a one-year research master’s degree which can either serve as a qualification in its own right or a route into the DPhil in Law.

-Throughout the period of your studies, you will work with an assigned supervisor who will meet regularly with you to discuss your work and provide feedback and advice.
-You will also be able have the opportunity to take part in a range of seminar programmes and discussion groups, affording plentiful opportunities for interaction with your peers and academics working in the same or related research areas to yours.
+You will also have the opportunity to take part in a range of seminar programmes and discussion groups, affording plentiful opportunities for interaction with your peers and academics working in the same or related research areas to yours.

 Supervision